-PURPOSE: PROVIDE A PUBLIC RESOURCE OF STATE AGENCY DATA
+PURPOSE: PUBLIC RESOURCE OF STATE AGENCY PRIORITIES

 CHAT delivers a wildlife conservation tool designed to provide the public easy access to location-based information on state fish and wildlife agency conservation priorities at a landscape level.

-“Easily accessible state agency data is critical to informed land use, land planning and natural resource decisions”
+“Easily accessible state agency data is critical to informed land use, land planning and natural resource decisions.”

 FOCUS: CRUCIAL HABITAT & IMPORTANT MIGRATION AREAS